tomascupr/codex/docs/subagents.md

 Important details:
 - Local shell calls in Chat Completions payloads are mapped to a standard function tool call named `"shell"`.
 The generated request has `tool_calls[0].type == "function"` with `function.name == "shell"`.
-- Nested sub‑agents are explicitly blocked with a clear failure output: “Sub‑agents are not enabled in this nested context”.
+- Nested sub-agents are explicitly blocked with a clear failure output: "Sub-agents are not enabled in this nested context".

 ### Implementation snippets (manager + mapping)